ysharma1126/EAD_Attack/README.md

 EAD is a **e**lastic-net **a**ttack to **d**eep neural networks (DNNs).
 We propose formulating the attack process as a elastic-net regularized optimization problem, featuring an attack which produces L1-oriented adversarial examples which includes the state-of-the-art L2 attack (C&W) as a special case.

-Experimental results on MNIST, CIFAR10, and ImageNet show that EAD can yield a distinct set of adversarial examples and attains similar attack performance to state-of-the-art methods in different attack scenarios.
+Experimental results on MNIST, CIFAR-10, and ImageNet show that EAD yields a distinct set of adversarial examples and attains similar attack performance to state-of-the-art methods in different attack scenarios.
 More importantly, EAD leads to improved attack transferability and complements adversarial training for DNNs, suggesting novel insights on leveraging L1 distortion in generating robust adversarial examples.

 For more details, please see our paper: